-The Royal Borough of Kingston upon Thames is one of only four Royal Boroughs in England and Wales, and is one of the 32 London Boroughs, along with the City of London.
+The Royal Borough of Kingston upon Thames is one of only five Royal Boroughs in England and Wales, and is one of the 32 London Boroughs, along with the City of London.

 The Royal Borough is located in south west London, on the banks of the Thames, 12 miles from central London.
-The Council works closely with its partners such as the healthcare trusts, Kingston University, housing cooperatives, the police and other Local Authorities to deliver public services such as health, education, affordable housing and other infrastructure such as waste management and transport facilities in a high quality environment.
+The Council works with its partners such as the healthcare trusts, Kingston University, housing cooperatives, the police and other Local Authorities to deliver public services including health, education, affordable housing, waste management and transport facilities in a high quality environment.